exercism/python/concepts/bitwise-operators/about.md

 Finally, there is the `~` operator (_the [tilde][tilde] character_), which is a bitwise `not` that takes a single input and _**inverts all the bits**_, which might not be the result you were expecting!
 Each `1` in the representation changes to `0`, and vice versa.
-See the section below for details:
+See the section below for details.

 ## Negative Numbers and Binary Representation